ntwalibas/unitary-proposal/README.md

 At the moment, here are the existing semantics and the questions they raise where applicable:

 - Variables initialized with qubits cannot modified later.
-- A variable with qubits cannot be can used as r-value of an assignment (this in keeping with no-cloning).
+- A variable with qubits cannot be used as an r-value of an assignment (this in keeping with no-cloning).
+- References to qubits cannot be dereferenced (also in keeping with no-cloning).
 - A variable with qubits cannot be passed by value to a function only by reference.
 This restriction exists as well to enforce the no-cloning theorem but also the language semantics.
 A quantum variable simply initializes a quantum register with specific data.
 To work with that data, we use references since it is external data.
-But the user might ask: why then not declare the quantum variable as a reference to begin with (a la C++ *constant reference to temporary*)?
+But the user might ask: why then not declare the quantum variable as a reference to begin with qubits (a la C++ *constant reference to temporary*)?
 - Qubits can not be used in value constructors nor can they parametrize generic type constructors (such as the `maybe(a)` type).
 This restriction exists to simplify things but if we were to lift it, how do we manage the memory layout of value constructors?
 - Only 1-Qubit gates and controlled gates of 1-Qubit gates can be created by the user.
 All other gates can derive from those.
 As is often said, a language cannot be made more powerful